oktetlabs/styleguides/cguide.md

 definitions and declarations to the interface headers.

 Header file must be started with the same header as C source code file.
-The body of header file must be organized in the following way:
+The body of header file must be organised in the following way:

     #ifndef __<subsystem_prefix>_<filename>_H__
     #define __<subsystem_prefix>_<filename>_H__